ohheyrj/git-backup/docs/configuration.md

 # Configuration

-This will document the configuration file
+Git backup has a configuration file specifying various options.